 - You can also sprinkle some powder on stir fries and roasts if you wish.

 How To Grind Whole Cardamom Pods

 My recommendation for buying green cardamom is to get them in the whole form.
 That way they retain the flavour and freshness for much longer.

 If you have cardamom pods you can split open the pods and grind them to powder in a mortar and pestle while discarding the green outer cover.

-The neutral flavoured green papery cover grinds well too, so I do not bother discarding it but use the whole pod and grind it into powder.
+The neutral flavoured green papery cover grinds well too, although it does leave a roughage.
+I do not bother discarding it but use the whole pod with the cover and grind it into powder.

 The other option is to use it whole with the seeds intact or only the cardamom seeds.